haski333/LuaPipe/README.md

 local RedeemCodePipe = LuaPipe:GetPipe("RedeemCode") -- Creates pipe for communication

-RedeemCodePipe(function(Player, Code) -- Call the pipe like a function to start recieving sent data
+RedeemCodePipe(function(Player, Code) -- Call the pipe like a function to start receiving sent data
     local Cash = CashCodes[Code]
     if not Cash then -- Code sent doesn't exist print("Code is incorrect!")